Proudly serving West Virginia, our methadone clinics provide adults struggling with addiction the ability to recover from Heroin.

 The dedicated and professional staff at West Virginia Comprehensive Treatment Centers is here to help you achieve sobriety through a combination of medication assisted treatment, as well as therapeutic interventions.
 Our staff is here to help you achieve the happy, healthy, and heroin-free life that you are capable of living.

-Types of Treatment Offered at West Virginia Comprehensive Treatment Centers
+Types of Treatment Offered for Heroin Abuse at West Virginia Comprehensive Treatment Centers

 Providing outpatient medication assisted treatment for individuals, aged 18 and older, who are struggling with an addiction to heroin, West Virginia Comprehensive Treatment Centers are a network of providers that are here to help.
 Our dedicated staff of nurses, physicians, and counselors is devoted to provide individualized treatment to each patient.
 Individuals who seek treatment at West Virginia Comprehensive Treatment Centers may take place in the following therapeutic services when making the choice to recover with us:

 Methadone: Research has proven that methadone is a safe and effective route to take for the treatment of heroin addiction.
 Under the supervision of a physician, individuals will be given methadone to help offset the uncomfortable withdrawal symptoms that may take place.
 Interacting with the brain receptors that heroin normally triggers, methadone use will not result in a euphoric high, which means individuals are able to continue life as normal.